nuodb/nuodb-python/README.rst

 .. contents::

-This package contains the community driven pure-Python NuoDB_ client library that provides both a standard `PEP 249`_ SQL API, a NuoDB administration API.
+This package contains the community driven pure-Python NuoDB_ client library that provides a standard `PEP 249`_ SQL API.
 This is a community driven driver with limited support and testing from NuoDB.

 Requirements
 ------------